SimonRice/SRMonthPicker/README.md

 * `- (void)monthPickerWillChangeDate:(SRMonthPicker *)monthPicker`
 * `- (void)monthPickerDidChangeDate:(SRMonthPicker *)monthPicker`

-Because the `delegate` property is used for something else, you'll need to assign your delegate to the month picker's `monthPickerDelegate` property.
+Because the `delegate` property is used interally, you'll need to assign your delegate to the month picker's `monthPickerDelegate` property.

 A simple example project showing off many of the features can be seen [here](https://www.github.com/simonrice/SRMonthPickerExample).
+In addition, the header files are fully documented in AppleDoc format - thanks to CocoaDocs, you can see the full documentation [in your browser](http://cocoadocs.org/docsets/SRMonthPicker).

 ## Contributions